Imperial House of Japan: Kyū-Miyake

 The Imperial House of Japan today is limited to the agnatic descendants of Emperor Taishō.
 Emperor Taishō was the only son of Emperor Meiji, who was the sole surviving son of Emperor Kōmei.
 Emperor Kōmei had likewise been the only surviving biological son of Emperor Ninko.
 As a result, the present Imperial House also descends solely from Emperor Kōkaku through an unbroken line of only sons, each being the sole surviving male heir of his predecessor.
-Even when tracing the lineage further back to Emperor Higashiyama, all other biological branches have either become extinct or were severed from the Imperial Family due to adoption into other noble houses, such as the Takatsukasa.
+Even when tracing the lineage further back to Emperor Higashiyama, all other biological branches have either become extinct or been severed from the Imperial Family through adoption into other noble houses, such as the Takatsukasa.
 Thus, since the late eighteenth century, the Japanese imperial succession has been sustained by an exceptionally narrow and fragile line of descent.

 However, in 1817, Prince Fushimi Kuniie was adopted by Emperor Kōkaku as his son.
 Through this adoption, Prince Kuniie became a full member of the imperial family (shinnō), with the same status as a natural-born son of the emperor.
 Consequently, the Fushimi-no-miya house, descended from Prince Kuniie, forms the closest collateral line to the main imperial lineage.
 In Japanese law and custom, adoption fully replaced previous blood ties, meaning that an adopted son was integrated into his new family as if born into it, with all rights of inheritance and succession.
 Historically, the imperial family often sustained its agnatic line through such adoptions from other imperial branches.
 This would be later banned in 1889.

 Emperor Kōkaku himself came from a cadet branch of the imperial family.
 He was originally the son of Prince Kan'in Sukehito of the Kan'in-no-miya line.
 His uncle, Prince Atsushi (later Takatsukasa Sukehira), was adopted into the Takatsukasa family, one of the Five Regent Houses (go-sekke).
 Although this adoption transferred new imperial blood into the Takatsukasa line, it did not confer succession rights to the throne.
 Adoption into a noble house effectively severed a person's ties to the imperial family for purposes of succession.
 As a result, despite their descent from an imperial prince, the Takatsukasa family was never considered part of the imperial succession.
 When the first iteration of the Kan'in-no-miya line became extinct upon the death of its fifth head, Prince Kan'in Naruhito, in 1842, the house was formally treated as extinct.
-This decision persisted despite the existence of surviving biological descendants of the Kan'in-no-miya; the Takatsuka line; and also Prince Kyōjin, the brother of Naruhito, who had been adopted by Emperor Kōkaku.
-This house would be later revived by Kotohito, sixth Prince Kan'in who was posthumously adopted by Naruhito, fifth Prince Kan'in and thus Prince Kan'in Kotohito was treated as its 6th head.
+This decision persisted despite the existence of surviving biological descendants of the Kan'in-no-miya, the Takatsuka line, and Prince Kyōjin, Naruhito's brother, whom Emperor Kōkaku had adopted.
+This house was later revived by Kotohito, the sixth Prince Kan'in, who, posthumously adopted by Naruhito, the fifth Prince Kan'in, was treated as the 6th head.